Childrens Hospital: Related projects

-Some episode of Childrens Hospital featured a fictional TV show called Newsreaders, a parody of the CBS show 60 Minutes; this led to Newsreaders being picked up as its own show on Adult Swim, premiering in January 2013.
+Some episodes of Childrens Hospital featured a fictional TV show called Newsreaders, a parody of the CBS show 60 Minutes; this led to Newsreaders being picked up as its own show on Adult Swim, premiering in January 2013.
 Former Daily Show co-executive producer Jim Margolis served as showrunner, developing the series with Childrens Hospital creators Wain, Corddry, and Jonathan Stern.

 In 2011, Corddry stated that the cast and creative team of Childrens Hospital were working on doing a movie together, separate from Childrens Hospital, with a different story and characters.

-In 2017, Corddry announced that a spin-off series of Childrens Hospital was in development: a global mystery/thriller structured around a season-long serial narrative.
-The new series is to feature a number of the original cast, and share the comedic tone of Childrens Hospital, but will be unlike Childrens in most other respects.
-In February 2019, Netflix announced a ten-episode order for the half-hour scripted series Medical Police, starring Hayes and Huebel, with Åkerman, Bell, Corddry and Marino in recurring roles.
-The series premiered on January 10, 2020.
+In 2020, Netflix premiered Medical Police, a ten-episode spinoff of Childrens Hospital.
+The show stars Hayes and Huebel as Lola and Owen, who are recruited into a globe-spanning mission to uncover a conspiracy behind a global pandemic and find a cure. Åkerman, Bell, Cera, Corddry, Marino, and Winkler also reprised their Childrens Hospital characters as guest performers.